 Point to Ponder

-Let’s all rebuild in Christ, In Him Phil
+Let’s all find Him today by loving someone, In Him Phil

 Faith – Family – Friends